ctu-mrs/ros2_examples/README.md

   * [X] callback hooked to the external change of the parameters works
   * [ ] validation of the parameters has to be performed in our code -> we will need a custom wrapper for that, otherwise [**madness**](https://github.com/alsora/ros2-code-examples/blob/master/simple_parameter/src/simple_parameter_server_node.cpp)
   * [ ] ROS2 rqt_reconfigure is super buggy and wonky, this [issue](https://github.com/ros-visualization/rqt_reconfigure/issues/97) is especially hellish
+    * [ ] it shows the node's parameters sometimes, seems random
 * [X] why is the terminal output monochromatic?
 I want my colors back...
   * [X] `export RCUTILS_COLORIZED_OUTPUT=1`
 * [ ] **ROS Time**